florencearagaa/ECE2112_PA3/README.md

 ---

+## Where to Do This Activity

+This laboratory activity should be written, executed, and documented in a Jupyter Notebook (.ipynb).
+You can set up and run your environment using any of the following options:

+1. Local Setup (Recommended)
+Anaconda Navigator: Open Anaconda Navigator and launch Jupyter Notebook or JupyterLab.

+VS Code: Install the Python and Jupyter extensions in Visual Studio Code, then create a new file named Experiment_4.ipynb.

+2. Cloud-Based Platform
+Google Colab: Go to colab.research.google.com, create a new notebook, and upload the cars.csv file into the session storage before executing your code.

 ## Laboratory Setup & Prerequisites

 Before running the code in your Jupyter Notebook, ensure you have the required environment set up: